What is Counseling?

 If you’re considering counseling as a career, it’s important to understand the roles, expectations, and responsibilities of a counselor.
 According to the American Counseling Association (ACA), a counselor is someone who, “empowers diverse individuals, families, and groups to accomplish mental health, wellness, education, and career goals.”

-Counseling is a collaborative effort between a client and a counselor, and counselors work with individuals to develop a professional relationship that will help them navigate and better deal with a variety of issues.
+Counseling is a collaborative effort between a client and a counselor, and counselors work with individuals to develop a professional relationship that helps them navigate and better manage a variety of issues.
 Different specialties exist in the field.
-Depending on where you work and who you are working with, you may employ individual counseling or group counseling to help clients deal with issues such as communication, coping skills, self-esteem, goal setting, behavior change, and behavior management.
+Depending on where you work and who you are working with, you may use individual or group counseling to help clients address issues such as communication, coping skills, self-esteem, goal setting, behavior change, and behavior management.
 Counselors aim to work with clients until the problem at hand is resolved.

 Only individuals who meet certain educational, training, and licensing requirements can provide counseling.
-Every state and the District of Columbia requires professional counselors to be licensed to legally practice.
+Every state and the District of Columbia requires professional counselors to be licensed to practice legally.
 There are several levels of professional counselors, and requirements vary by jurisdiction.
-Regardless of geography, becoming a licensed professional requires gaining a master’s degree or doctoral degree in counseling from an accredited institution—which takes a significant commitment of time and effort.
-Additionally, professional counselors must complete supervised clinical training after graduation as well as meet continuing education requirements once they begin practicing.
+In general, becoming a licensed professional counselor requires a graduate degree, most often a master’s in counseling or a related field that meets state requirements, which takes a significant commitment of time and effort.
+Additionally, professional counselors must complete supervised clinical training after graduation and meet continuing education requirements upon beginning practice.

 What Professional Counselors Can Do to Help

 Professional counselors employ a variety of skills and techniques to help their clients overcome challenges and face difficult issues.
-They empower clients to implement positive mental and behavioral strategies that can help them lead more fulfilling lives.
+They empower clients to implement positive mental and behavioral strategies to lead more fulfilling lives.

 Counselors work with clients on a wide range of issues.
 They may include: